 An advanced MSc student that is able to independently plan and perform experiments, analyse results, and keep track of scientific developments in the field.

 Research projects can be started at any time, however, keep in mind to contact MCB staff or an external supervisor in time to find a project of interest.
-The minimum time to be spent on research projects is 60 EC.
-In case of two research projects, each project should be minimally 36 EC.

 Mode of instruction